ayushpoddar/my-personal-site/content/posts/object-shapes.md

 The shapes are independent of the values of the instance variables.
 So, if the value of `@name` is changed, the shape still remains the same.

 New objects with the same transitions will end up with the same shape.
 This is independent of the class of the object.
 This also includes the child classes since they, too, can re-use the shape transitions of the parent class.
-But, two objects can share the same shape only if the order in which their instance variables are set are the same.
+But, two objects can share the same shape only if the order in which their instance variables are set is the same.
 This is demonstrated in the code snippet below.

 ```ruby
 class Car